raspberrypilearning/grow-a-tree/en/step_2.md

 ```blocks3
 move to (0) (-160) ::motion
 ```
 + Tree sprite is scaled to 10% of the size of the original tree image.
-You can alter its size by changing the percentage (%).
+Alter its size by changing the percentage (%).

 ```blocks3
 set size to [10%] ::looks